About AIA

 Ashlie Kozlowski

 AIA Outreach Coordinator, began her career with a Bachelors degree in Marine Biology, which led to a 12 year career in Environmental Research and Education in various areas of the coastal mid-Atlantic region.
 Ashlie’s current position with AIA allows her to balance raising a family all the while expressing her passion for Coastal Ecology to help protect and preserve the naturally existing barrier island, Assateague Island National Seashore, for this and future generations.
-As the AIA Outreach Coordinator, Ashley is instrumental in helping the team find and apply for grants, as well as administer programs throughout the year.
+As the AIA Outreach Coordinator, Ashlie is instrumental in helping the team find and apply for grants, as well as administer programs throughout the year.

 Joe Lieb